-Navarre Real Estate Market Health
+Navarre Real Estate

 The Village of Navarre is filled with a plethora of historic homes, dating back to the 1800s.
 Navarre real estate is relatively affordable, especially compared to nearby larger cities such as Canton and Akron.
 Navarre homes for sale include a selection of properties constructed primarily in traditional, Colonial, and Victorian styles.